8Ginette8/gbif.range/paper.md

 the user's study area of interest to be automatically fragmented in several tiles that always include < 100,000 observations.

-On the other hand, *wsl.gbif* implements easy to use preliminary filtering options implemented during the download so that the user saves some post-processing time in data cleaning.
-The filetring otpions (n = 11) may be chosen independently, and two of them are based on the *CoordinateCleaner* R package (https://cran.r-project.org/web/packages/CoordinateCleaner/index.html).
-It is important to note that, although a strong records filetring may be undertaken with wsl.gbif, *CoordinateCleaner* includes a larger variety of options that should be checked and applied on *wsl.gbif* outputs.
+On the other hand, *wsl_gbif()* implements easy to use preliminary filtering options implemented during the download so that the user saves some post-processing time in data cleaning.
+13 filters are available, including 11 options that can be chosen independently, two already set by default in *wsl_gbif()* (*hasCoordinate = TRUE*; *hasGeospatialIssue=FALSE*) and two that are based on the *CoordinateCleaner* R package (https://cran.r-project.org/web/packages/CoordinateCleaner/index.html).
+It is important to note that, although a strong records filetring may be undertaken with *wsl_gbif()*, *CoordinateCleaner* includes a larger variety of options that should be checked and applied on *wsl.gbif* outputs..

 Finally, *wsl.gbif* offers a set of additional very useful functions meant to be used for large-scale studies using GBIF observations: